basierend auf Bewertungen

 Vital mushrooms as immune-modulating adaptogens

-Fungi have always had the same enemies as humans.
+Mushrooms have always had the same enemies as humans.

 How can this adaptogenic effect of medicinal mushrooms be explained biochemically?

 The positive effect of beta-glucans on the immune system has now been proven by numerous studies.
-See also https://pubmed.ncbi.nlm.nih.gov/33322069/ "β-glucans also have immune-modulating effects, leading to their investigation as adjuvant agents for cancers (solid and haematological malignancies), for immune-mediated conditions (eg., allergic rhinitis, respiratory infections), and to enhance wound healing.
+See also https://pubmed.ncbi.nlm.nih.gov/33322069/ “β-glucans also have immune-modulating effects, leading to their investigation as adjuvant agents for cancers (solid and hematological malignancies), for immune-mediated conditions (e.G, allergic rhinitis, respiratory infections), and to enhance wound healing.
 The therapeutic potential of β-glucans is evidenced by the fact that two glucan isolates were licensed as drugs in Japan as immune-adjuvant therapy for cancer in 1980.”

 Vital mushrooms for gastrointestinal diseases

-Toxins and pathogens always first come into contact with the epithelium, i.e. the top layer of mucosal tissue.
-The epithelium in the gastrointestinal tract is very thin, especially in the small intestine.
-It has to keep pathogens out, but at the same time absorb micronutrients and is therefore a very sensitive system that can easily become unbalanced.
+Toxins and pathogens always arrive first with the epithelium, i.e.H the top layer of the mucosal tissue.
+The epithelium in the gastrointestinal tract is primarilya very thin in the small intestine.
+It has to keep pathogens out but at the same time absorb micronutrients and is therefore a very sensitive system that can easily become unbalanced.

 Let's start our journey through the gastrointestinal tract at the top of the esophagus.
-Inflammation of the esophagus affecting the epithelium usually comes from the stomach.It should be noted that heartburn can come from an over-acidified as well as an under-acidified stomach: In the case of over-acidification, the stomach wants to get rid of the excess acid Stomach acid protects us from pathogens.
-Due to a lack of stomach acid, there are about 1000 times as many bacteria in the stomach, which ferment food components, among other things, which produces gases that rise from the gastric juice into the lower esophagus, burst and thus trigger heartburn.
+Inflammation of the esophagus that affects the epithelium usually comes from the stomach.
+It should be noted that heartburn can come from both an over-acidic stomach and an under-acidic stomach: In the case of hyperacidity, the stomach wants to get rid of the excess acid.
+In the case of hypoacidity (which often occurs in autoimmune sufferers), the effect is as follows: stomach acid protects us from pathogens.
+Due to a lack of stomach acid, you have around 1000 times more bacteria in your stomach, which can...a Food components ferment, creating gases that rise from the gastric juice into the lower esophagus, burst, and cause heartburn.

 Which medicinal mushrooms should be used for diseases of the stomach and esophagus?